 How can you find my book?

-It is now available as a paperback as well as an e-book on Amazon!
-You know you will want to underline, write in the margins, copy checklists for your babysitter or therapist, or highlight the sections you need!
+It is available as a paperback as well as an e-book on Amazon!
+You know you will want to underline, write in the margins, print the checklists for your babysitter or therapist, or highlight the sections you need!

 Need toilet training strategies for a child on the spectrum?